Qaracas/jdva/README.md

 ## Documentation

-See [README.examples.md](README.examples.md) for examples of use and a list of interface functions.
+See [README.examples.md](README.examples.md) for examples and [README.interface.md](README.interface.md) for a complete list of library functions.

 ## References